-Open-Up and Click-Through events (all links bundled) - This option bundles all the open-up events into one variable and all the click-through events into a second variable charted on the report.
-This only available for HTML messages.
+Open-Up Events and Click Through Events (all links bundled) - This option bundles all the open-up events into one variable and all the click-through events into a second variable charted on the report.

-Open-Up and Click-Through events (all links separate) - This option creates separate variables for each of the open-up and click-through events.
-This type of data source is only available for HTML messages.
+• Open-Up Events and Click Through Events (all links separate) - This option creates separate variables for each of the open-up and click-through events.